AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 >
 >```Workfront allows you to assign more Workfront Goals licenses that you have purchased.
 However, when you assign more licenses than what your Workfront Goals contract allows, a Workfront account manager will contact you to let you know that you have exceeded your contractual number.```

-##  Add Workfront Goals to a layout template
+##  Add Workfront Goals to a layout template {#add-workfront-goals-to-a-layout-template}

 Your Workfront administrator or Group administrator must assign you a Layout Template that includes the Goals area in the Main Menu so you can access Workfront Goals.